yen-shi/text-localization-labeling/README.md

-# Simple Web Tools for Image Localization Labeling
+# Simple Web Tool for Image Localization Task Labeling

 - Use Node.js -> run `npm install` and `node server.js` to start!